cogeorg/RegulatoryComplexity_Public/README.md

 **PART B - Paper Section - Dodd-Frank Act**

+*Note:* The most recent Master Dictionary is MasterDictionary_v1.0.csv in this folder.

 *STEP 1:*

 The titles of the Dodd-Frank Act converted into html before any words are classified: